 - The test would cause a circular reference to occur.

 You update an embedded test like any other test.
-To edit, choose the embedded test from the All Tests page.
-Alternatively, you can select the embedded test from its parent.
+Choose the embedded test from the All Tests page and edit to make changes.
+Alternatively, you can select the embedded test directly from its parent test.

-- Click the popout box to the right of the child test.
+- Click the pop-out box to the right of the embedded test.

-- Select the test you want to embed.
+- Open the test (that you want to embed another test into).

 Click the checkbox next to the embedded test, then click the Preview Actions button to play the test actions.
 Note that you can expand the embedded test to aid in debugging.

 A test’s starting URL is used to preload the platform for testing.
-When a test is embedded, its starting URL is ignored, and the parent’s URL is used instead.
+When a test is embedded and run with the automation service, the embedded starting URL is ignored, and the parent’s URL is used instead.
 If an embedded test requires a specific URL, add a Navigate action and specify the URL.